NickSzczerb/crypto-news-dashboard/README.md

 # Data analysis
-- Document here the project: crypto-news-dashboard
-- Description: Project Description
+- Crypto News Dashboard
+- An app that consolidates all Crypto news in one spot
-- Data Source:
+- Data Source: Coinmarket cap
-- Type of analysis:

-Please document the project the better you can.

 # Startup the project